m0veax/rayhunter-tplink-m7350/README.md

 ```

 After reboot, Rayhunter should be autostarted automatically.
 You can visit Rayhunter WebUI with your web browser at `http://192.168.0.1:8080`.

+### Update with new version

+For updating (when there will be new release), you just need to copy new `rayhunter-daemon` binary file to the device.
+Basically you need to `adb shell` to a device, kill currently running `rayhunter-daemon` process, delete old binary from `/media/card/` and `adb push` new binary to the device.

 ## Usage